lilyball/Tomorrowland/README.md

 `PromiseInvalidationToken` also has a method `.requestCancelOnInvalidate(_:)` that can register any number of `Promise`s to be automatically requested to cancel (using `.requestCancel()`) the next time the token is invalidated. `Promise` also has the same method (except it takes a token as the argument) as a convenience for calling `.requestCancelOnInvalidate(_:)` on the token.
-This can be used to terminate a promise chain without ever assigning the promise to a local variable.
+This can be used to terminate a promise chain without ever assigning the promise to a local variable. `PromiseInvalidationToken` also has a method `.cancelWithoutInvalidating()` which cancels any associated promises without invalidating the token.

 By default `PromiseInvalidationToken`s will invalidate themselves automatically when deinitialized.
 This is primarily useful in conjunction with
 `requestCancelOnInvalidate(_:)` as it allows you to automatically cancel your promises when object that owns the token deinits.
 This behavior can be